asyncio-docs/asyncio-doc/webscraper.rst

 Next, we read header and message from the reader, which is a ``StreamReader`` instance.
-We need to iterate over the reader by using the specific for loop for ``asyncio``:
+We need to iterate over the reader by using a special or loop for ``asyncio``:

 .. code-block:: python